codoic/MelbourneMet/README.md

 After save operation you can run the project again to move the trains with new position data.
 ##OTHER
 The trains are Blue color if going to the City and Green if running from the City.
-We have done minor changes in csv files.
-We have changed all the record which appeared as row to appear as column.
-This makes the file more readable as each train is mapping station in a new line.
-This was done after permission from the Lecturer.
 We have implemented Menu Bar to change specific day of week.
 By default, it will read all timetables for Mon-Fri.
 However, if you would like to change choose Saturday or Sunday respectively.
 Please make sure you have schedule (.csv) files for those days.